sir-kokabi/AutoRTL/README.md

 # AutoRTL

-This extension automatically switches the page layout to right-to-left (RTL) whenever you right-click and select Translate to Persian, Arabic, or other RTL languages.
+This extension automatically switches the page layout to right-to-left (RTL) whenever you translate page to Persian, Arabic, or other right-to-left languages using Chrome's built-in translation feature.

 Love it?
 Give it a star here and on the Chrome Web Store — or even making a donation!